RedHatQE/cloudwash/README.md

 * VMWare vCenter (_Support yet To be added_)
 * OCP Clusters deplyed on Public clouds (_Support yet To be added_)

+NOTE: You can use `--all` flag with all the cloud providers to clean all supported resources.

 The list of resource types it helps to clean could be found under settings.yaml.template](https://github.com/RedHatQE/cloudwash/blob/master/settings.yaml.template) file for individual cloud providers along with cleanup criteria.

 ## Installation